rodamber/rc/README.md

 Repository for the Complex Networks 2016/2017 course at IST, University of Lisbon.

 ## About
-The report can be found at ./project_1/README.md
+The report can be found at ./project_1/README.md in markdown format or at ./project_1/README.pdf in pdf format.